fleetdm/fleet/handbook/digital-experience/README.md

 Once the Business Operations department approves inventory to be shipped from Fleet IT, the Apprentice will ship the equipment by:
 1. Compare the equipment request issue with the ["Company equipment" spreadsheet](https://docs.google.com/spreadsheets/d/1hFlymLlRWIaWeVh14IRz03yE-ytBLfUaqVz0VVmmoGI/edit#gid=0) and verify physical inventory.
 2. Plug in the device and ensure inventory has been correctly processed and all components are present (e.g. charger cord, power converter).
-3. package equipment for shipment and include Yubikeys (if requested).
+3. Package equipment for shipment and include Yubikeys (if requested).
-4. Change the "Company equipment" spreadsheet to reflect the new user
+4. Change the "Company equipment" spreadsheet to reflect the new user.
 5. Ship via FedEx to the address listed in the equipment request.
 6. Add a comment to the equipment request issue, at-mentioning the requestor with the FedEx tracking info and close the issue.